SHAARPEC/tutorials/README.md

 ## TL;DR

 Install git and Docker.
 Clone this repo.
+Set the environment variables for the client id (SHAARPEC_CLIENT_ID) and the client secret (SHAARPEC_CLIENT_SECRET) in your environment.

 Create the tutorial notebooks:

 ```bash
 make setup